sourcebroker/deployer-extended-typo3/README.rst

 If the instances are on the same host you can use symlink for each file (equivalent of ``cp -rs source destination``).
-This way you can save space for media on staging instances with no risk that they will be accidentally deleted.
+This way you can save space for media on staging instances with no risk that they will be accidentally deleted!

 ::